Chrysler Building: Chrysler's plans and restart of construction

 Meanwhile, excavation of the new building's 69 ft foundation began in mid-November 1928 and was completed in mid-January 1929, when bedrock was reached.
 A total of 105000000 lb of rock and 36000000 lb of soil were excavated for the foundation, equal to 63% of the future building's weight.
 Construction of the building proper began on January 21, 1929.
 The Carnegie Steel Company provided the steel beams, the first of which was installed on March 27; and by April 9, the first upright beams had been set into place.
 The steel structure was "a few floors" high by June 1929, 35 floors high by early August, and completed by September.
 Despite a frantic steelwork construction pace of about four floors per week, no workers died during the construction of the skyscraper's steelwork.
 Chrysler lauded this achievement, saying, "It is the first time that any structure in the world has reached such a height, yet the entire steel construction was accomplished without loss of life".
-In total, 391,881 rivets were used, and approximately 3,826,000 bricks were manually laid to create the non-loadbearing walls of the skyscraper.
+In total, 391,881 rivets were used, and approximately 3,826,000 bricks were laid to create the non-loadbearing walls of the skyscraper.
 Walter Chrysler personally financed the construction with his income from his car company.
 The Chrysler Building's height officially surpassed the Woolworth's on October 16, 1929, thereby becoming the world's tallest structure.